limacat76/darkplaces-rs/README.md

 3/7
 * began writing this readme file
 * began removing the #if 0 pieces of code

+4/7
+* started looking around in DP_FUNC_NORETURN, DP_FUNC_PRINTF and DP_FUNC_PURE.
+DP_FUNC_PRINTF seems a good place for starting to mess with the codebase.

 ### Non conversion Wishlist